VirtoCommerce/styleguide/csharp.md

 **Note:** A guideline is flexible and can be adjusted and improved.

 ## Fix Issues Before They Exist
-This set of tools and extension that helps you detect and fix quality issues as you write code.
+This is a set of tools and extension that helps you to detect and fix quality issues as you write your code.
 You must use these tools and fix the errors before commit to repository.

 <details>
     <summary><b>Use PowerCommands For Visual Studio</b></summary>

 [Install Productivity Power Tools](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.PowerCommandsforVisualStudio)